oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/upsell_items/global_upsell_items.rst

      .. note:: Some related items may be hidden by the visibility settings.
 If the list of up-sell products still exceeds the limit, only the specified number of items (top of the list) will be shown.

    * **Minimum Items** --- The minimum number of up-sell products that may be shown to the buyer.
-If the actual number of products is less than this value, the up-sell products section is hidden in the front store for the product.
+If the actual number of products is less than this value, the up-sell products section is hidden in the storefront for the product.
    * **Show Add Button** --- Enables a buyer to order the product from the up-sell products section in the main product details.
 When disabled, a buyer needs to open the up-sell product details before they can add it to the shopping list.

      **Show Add Button is Enabled**